St Winifred’s Catholic Primary School

 - has sensory or physical problems, and continues to make little progress despite the provision of specialist equipment.

 - achieves a low score in standardized screening/assessment.

 Pupil Progress Meetings

-- Classroom intervention – child receives support in a small group or 1:1 outside classroom with the Inclusion Manager or a Teaching Assistant.
+- Classroom intervention – child receives support in a small group or 1:1 outside classroom.

 - Needs to continue with the current intervention